State Theatre (Kalamazoo, Michigan): Barton Theatre Organ

+The State is home to its original Barton theatre organ, which accompanied silent pictures from 1927 to 1937.
+The introduction of "talkies" ended the use of the organ until 1950, but by 1961 it was fully restored and put back into service.
+The organ is still used for special presentations, but its condition is noted by the American Theatre Organ Society as "in need of restoration."

+Theatre organs were a unique combination of multiple instruments and sound effects.
+These intriguing machines greatly varied in size and complexity ranging from two manuals and six ranks to four or five manuals and more than fifty or sixty ranks.

 Silent films always had musical accompaniment.
 In the large picture palaces, such as those in Chicago and Detroit, they would typically have a live orchestra.
 The smaller palaces, such as the Kalamazoo State Theatre, would have had a chamber group or pipe organ.
 This was a great improvement from the small town and second run houses which would typically only offer a piano player.

-The Kalamazoo State is home to a Barton Theatre Organ, which accompanied silent pictures from 1927 to 1937.
-Barton was one of the better-known companies along with: Wurlitzer, Kimball, and Morton.
-Theatre organs were a unique combination of multiple instruments and sound effects.
-These intriguing machines greatly varied in size and complexity ranging from two manuals and six ranks to four or five manuals and more than fifty or sixty ranks.
-With the advent of "talkies," it was silenced until 1950.
-However, in 1961 it was fully restored and put back into service.
-The original Barton Organ is still used for special presentations.

-Survival
+Decline and rehabilitation

 In 1964, the theatre underwent drastic modernization.
 Due to age-induced damage, the original 45-foot vertical sign on the corner was replaced with a horizontal marquee over the box-office.
 The interior was stripped of some of its original decor.

-In 1982, Butterfield decided to stop showing first-run movies at the State and it was closed that same year due to poor profits and the spreading popularity of the suburban movie multiplex.
+W.S.
+Butterfield Theatres closed the State in 1982.
 The closing of such a historic part of Kalamazoo began to mobilize community members.
 Efforts to save the theatre from a tragic end were pursued by several local entrepreneurs and preservationists.
 Local arts groups and city officials formed the "Save the State" committee in an effort to preserve the theatre's legacy along with the building.

 The solution came when the building was purchased in 1985 by the Hinman Company.
 The purchase brought about further renovation and worked to preserve a part of Kalamazoo's history.
 Recent preservation efforts have helped to restore the original splendor of the State.
 After years of uncertainty, Kalamazoo's State Theatre has survived to attract a wide variety of performers.
 It is one of the few remaining atmospheric movie palaces in the United States.

-State in the Twenty-First Century

-The Kalamazoo State Theatre is currently owned by the Hinman Company a real-estate development, management, and leasing company.
-They own property across the United States and have an especially large portfolio in the Kalamazoo area.
+Programming

 The State currently is the premier live performance venue in Kalamazoo, hosting performances by the likes of Lewis Black, Kid Cudi, and other popular entertainers.

-The Kalamazoo State Theatre is part of the League of Historic American Theatres (LHAT), an organization that champions the restoration, preservation and ongoing operations of North America's treasured venues.
+The Kalamazoo State Theatre is a member of the League of Historic American Theatres (LHAT), an organization that champions the restoration, preservation and ongoing operations of North America's treasured venues.

+The Kalamazoo State Theatre closed its doors in November of 2024.